VinnieM-3/AHA/README.md

 AHA
 ===

-cross-platform Java application used to analyze jpeg photo histograms.
+Java application used to analyze jpeg photo histograms.